West Yorkshire County Council

 West Yorkshire County Council (WYCC) – also known as West Yorkshire Metropolitan County Council (WYMCC) – was the top-tier local government administrative body for West Yorkshire from 1974 to 1986.
-A strategic authority, with responsibilities for roads, public transport, planning, emergency services and waste disposal, it was composed of 88 directly elected members drawn from the five metropolitan boroughs of West Yorkshire.
-West Yorkshire County Council shared power with five lower-tier district councils, each of which directed local matters.
+A strategic authority, with responsibilities for roads, public transport, planning, emergency services and waste disposal, it was composed of 88 directly elected members.
+Lower tier district-level functions were provided by the county's five metropolitan district councils, who took over the county council's functions on its abolition in 1986.

 History

-Established with reference to the Local Government Act 1972, elections in 1973 brought about the county council's launch as a shadow authority, several months before West Yorkshire (its zone of influence) was officially created on 1 April 1974.
-The West Yorkshire County Council operated from County Hall, Wakefield, until it was abolished 31 March 1986, following the Local Government Act 1985.
-Its powers were passed to the five district councils of West Yorkshire (which had shared power with WYCC): City of Bradford Metropolitan District Council, Calderdale Council, Kirklees Council, Leeds City Council and Wakefield Metropolitan District Council.
-Some powers of the county council were restored when the district councils delegated strategic responsibilities (such as emergency services and public transport) to the county-wide West Yorkshire Joint Services and joint boards.
+The metropolitan county of West Yorkshire and its county council were established in 1974 under the Local Government Act 1972.
+The first elections to the county council were held in 1973.
+For its first year it was a shadow authority, acting alongside the area's outgoing authorities, until the new administrative areas and their councils formally came into being on 1 April 1974.

-Its headquarters were County Hall in Wakefield.
-This was built in 1888 for West Riding County Council, which occupied it until its abolition in 1974.
-The building is now the home of Wakefield Metropolitan District Council.
+Its headquarters were County Hall in Wakefield, which had been completed in 1898 for West Riding County Council, one of West Yorkshire County Council's predecessors.

-The council's 88 members were first elected on 12 April 1973, to take office on 1 April 1974.
-They were elected for four years, and elections were held each four years thereafter.

 The Coat of arms of West Yorkshire Metropolitan County Council was granted by letters patent in 1975.

+The county council was abolished on 31 March 1986 under the Local Government Act 1985.
+Its powers were passed to the county's five metropolitan district councils: City of Bradford Metropolitan District Council, Calderdale Council, Kirklees Council, Leeds City Council and Wakefield Metropolitan District Council.
+Some powers of the county council (including emergency services and public transport) passed to county-wide joint boards of the five district councils, such as the West Yorkshire Joint Services.

 Political control

-The first election to the council was held in 1973, initially operating as a shadow authority before coming into its powers on 1 April 1974.
-Political control of the council from 1973 until its abolition in 1986 was held by the following parties:
+Political control of the council from when it formally came into being in 1974 until its abolition in 1986 was as follows:

 Leadership

-The leaders of the council included:
+The leaders of the council were: